 The Real Junk Food Project Central was incorporated in August 2017 in response to a growing need to address food insecurity in the West Midlands.
-We believe that access to good quality, nutritious and healthy food is a basic human necessity, and we want to bring communities together through the sharing of food.
+We believe access to good quality, nutritious and healthy food is a human necessity, and we want to bring communities together through the sharing of food.

 At The Real Junk Food Project Central, everyone is welcome and no one is ever turned away.